kg4zow/mdbook-template/README.md

                         </main>
     ```

+Both of these changes are present in the `src/index-template.hbs` file in the template repo, so that people who see [the preview online](https://kg4zow.github.io/mdbook-template/) can see what they look like.
+If you don't want both of them, you may want to commment out or remove one of them.

 ### `book.toml`

 The `[preprocessor.version-commit]` section in the `book.toml` file tells `mdbook` to run the `version-commit` script before generating the HTML output.